 What We Didn’t

 When we assembled our list of the Gadget Review’s best standing desks of 2016, we considered a number of different factors that make a good desk “stand” out from the rest.
-Ease of setup, functionality, features and stability all come to mind, but what good is a standing desk if you’re not willing to show it off once in awhile too?
+Ease of setup, functionality, features, and stability all come to mind, but what good is a standing desk if you’re not willing to show it off once in a while, too?

 Luckily, the Jarvis Bamboo Standing Desk is all class top to bottom, with a smooth, nearly-svelte surface that feels incredible and almost undescribable under the hand.
 Every edge is sanded down to a smooth round contour and the desk itself looks like something that could easily be priced three-to-five times its actual cost.
 If you’ve been working on particle board and crappy IKEA desks for most of your life (like I have), the Jarvis will simply feel unlike anything else you’ve used before.
 For a look at a similar unit from a different brand, check out our list of the finest Varidesk standing desks.

 When shopping on Fully.com you have your choice of several different customization options to create your perfect standing desk experience, including whether you want to have a contoured inset or a standard rectangle desk shape, as well as the ability to swap between sizes ranging from 30″ x 27″ (rectangular-only), up to 78″ x 30″.